ilneill/Loft-Monitor/README.md

 In time, I will analyse the capured data (using LibreCalc), looking at the cycles, and comparing and contrasting the readings from the many sensors.
 I expect that I will settle on just 1 or 2 sensors and then harden the build.
 Eventually I will use some of the spare digital outputs to control fans and things like that.

-An example "blob" of captured data can be studied [here](LoftMon20210111-1.csv).
+An example "blob" of example captured data can be studied [here](LoftMon20210111-1.csv).

 I should also be able to automate some alerting.
 A simple python script running on the server could easily read the log, and send me an email if it spots whatever I want it to spot.

 ![](My-Loft-Environment-Monitor.png)

 ## Installation
-1. Create an Arduino sketch folder ``Loft-Monitor``.
+1. Create an Arduino sketch folder called ``Loft-Monitor``.
 2. Copy ``Loft-Monitor.ino`` into the sketch folder just created.
 3. Fire up the Arduino IDE, and install the pre-requesite libraries (as necessary).
 4. Open the ``Loft-Monitor.ino`` sketch and enable/disable the sensors and features you want.
-5. Compile and download to your Arduino Nano.
+5. Compile and download the code to your Arduino Nano.
-6. Capture data with a serial comms app you like.
-I am using [CoolTerm](http://freeware.the-meiers.org/).
+6. Capture the environment data with a serial comms app you like.
+I like and use [CoolTerm](http://freeware.the-meiers.org/).

 ## Usage Example
 ![](Loft-Monitor-v101-CompileDownload.png)